Capability management in business

 Capability management is the approach to the management of an organization, typically a business organization or firm, based on the "theory of the firm" as a collection of capabilities that may be exercised to earn revenues in the marketplace and compete with other firms in the industry.
 Capability management seeks to manage the stock of capabilities within the firm to ensure its position in the industry and its ongoing profitability and survival.

 Prior to the emergence of capability management, the dominant theory explaining the existence and competitive position of firms, based on Ricardian economics, was the resource-based view of the firm (RBVF).
-The fundamental thesis of this theory is that firms derive their profitability from their control of resources – and are in competition to secure control of resources.
-Perhaps the best-known exposition of the Resource-based View of the Firm is that of one of its key originators: economist Edith Penrose.
+The fundamental thesis of this theory is that firms derive their profitability from their control of resources – and are in competition to secure control of these resources.
+One of the best-known expositions of the RBVF is that of one of its key originators: economist Edith Penrose.

-"Capability management" may be regarded as both an extension and alternative to the RBVF that asserts that it is not control over physical resources that is the basis for firm profitability but that "Companies, like individuals, compete on the basis of their ability to create and utilize knowledge;...".
-In short, firms compete not on the basis of control of resources but on the basis of superior Know-How.
-This Know-How is embedded in the capabilities of the firm – its abilities to do things that are considered valuable (in and by the market).
+"Capability management" may be seen as both an extension and an alternative to the RBVF, which holds that profitability is derived not from control over physical resources but from the ability to create and leverage knowledge—much like individuals, companies compete on the basis of their capacity to generate and apply knowledge...".
+In short, firms compete not on the basis of control of resources but on the basis of technical know-how.
+This know-how is embedded in the capabilities of the firm—its abilities to do things that are considered valuable (in and by the market).